javascript-tutorial/en.javascript.info/2-ui/1-document/08-styles-and-classes/article.md

 : Element to read the value for.

 pseudo
 : A pseudo-element if required, for instance `::before`.
-An empty string or no argument mean the element itself.
+An empty string or no argument means the element itself.

 The result is an object with style properties, like `elem.style`, but now with respect to all CSS classes.